 or other specialized transitions can be quite costly.

-of all carpet and flooring products and installation prices to increase
+of new carpet and flooring products and installation prices to increase

-significantly.
-I expect a 25% increase in all flooring product prices and a
+I expect a 15% increase in most flooring product prices and a

-increase in carpet and flooring installation costs within the next 10 years.
+increase in carpet and flooring installation costs over the next 5 years.